 Cousins scores 40 points, Kings hold off Lakers 97-96

-Sacramento Kings' Darren Collison, front, dribbles the ball as teammate Kosta Koufos, left, screens Los Angeles Lakers' Brandon Ingram during the first half of an NBA basketball game, Tuesday, Feb.
+Sacramento Kings' DeMarcus Cousins, center, dunks as Los Angeles Lakers' Larry Nance Jr. watches during the second half of an NBA basketball game, Tuesday, Feb.
 14, 2017, in Los Angeles.
-A few snow showers scattered about the area in the morning, otherwise a good deal of clouds.
+The Kings won 97-96.

 Add your comments below